howonlee/mertonon/docs/v0_8_roadmap.md

 - [x] Think harder about how to get FE testing to get some ROI - the gens shouldn't deal with BE at all...

 - [x] Filter list endpoint thing for utils
+- [ ] Select where joined endpoints - for the mt user dump
 - [ ] Password login FE linkup and manual testing
 - [ ] Call password authn done (not authz)